dwmcrobb/dwmwhat/README.md

-# DwmWhat : bringing an old standard back into modern C++
+# dwmwhat

-DwmWhat is a small header-only C++ library for embedding package information in compiled code, and a utility to search for the information in compiled code much like the very old `what` utility from SCCS.
+dwmwhat is a small header-only C++ library for embedding package information in compiled code, and a utility to search for the information in compiled code much like the very old `what` utility from SCCS.